DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 ## Beginning Room + Dialogue

-- The beginning of the game has been reworked to support the narrative better.
+- The game's beginning has been reworked to support the narrative better.
 - The room is a *very rough blockout* for now.
 - Some of the dialogue can probably be removed for the sake of brevity.